-- 1) Check oil level when pump is running.
-It should be 1/2 to 5/8 up in the sight glass, the level necessary for proper operation. - Check all connections.
+- Check oil level when pump is running.
+It should be at or above the indicated levels...the level necessary for proper operation. - Check all connections.
 Make sure they are tight.
 Put vacuum pump oil on gas ballast "O"-ring.

 Note: